pitt-squash-fed/pitt-squash-fed.github.io/content/about.md

 </center>

 <center>
+We are a group of squash players who are located in Pittsburgh, PA.
+We meet regularly to play squash at the University of Pittsburgh campus.
+The group was founded in 1996 by the cheif of the group [**David Brumble**](https://www.english.pitt.edu/h-david-brumble).

+[**James Conway**](https://www.structbio.pitt.edu/index.php/12-faculty/18-james-conway), a member of the federation has said to the [**University Times**](https://www.utimes.pitt.edu/):

-“We’re (a) very international, enthusiastic and diverse group of around 40 who meet three to four times a week to engage in several hours of healthy squash activity while also fostering social and academic exchange within a wide cross-section of the Pitt community.” ~ James Conway
+“We’re (a) very international, enthusiastic and diverse group of around 40 who meet three to four times a week to engage in several hours of healthy squash activity while also fostering social and academic exchange within a wide cross-section of the Pitt community.”

-In case you want to know more, check the University Times article titled [**Squash ‘federation’ brings together diverse group from across Pitt**](https://www.utimes.pitt.edu/news/squash-federation-brings)
+To know more, check the University Times article titled [Squash ‘federation’ brings together diverse group from across Pitt](https://www.utimes.pitt.edu/news/squash-federation-brings)
 </center>

 ---